-Over the last 12 months, Volkswagen AG's shares have ranged in value from as little as US$13.8401 up to US$29.85.
+Over the last 12 months, Volkswagen AG's shares have ranged in value from as little as US$18.1 up to US$28.6506.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (PINK average) beta is 1, while Volkswagen AG's is 1.4831.
-This would suggest that Volkswagen AG's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (PINK average) beta is 1, while Volkswagen AG's is 1.4575.
+This would suggest that Volkswagen AG's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).